ViditShah98/Digital_segmentation_BRCA_547_Capstone/README.md

 # Digital_segmentation_BRCA_547_Capstone

+## Project Objective
+The goal of this project is to bulid an automaic pipeline that can extarct every patches in a specific size from the Whole slide Image(WSI) of cancer tissue and using K-means clustering algorithm to get the overlayed immune cells.
+And in this project, we mainly focus on breast cancer tissue.
+The training model which is called super-patch is selected from 24 patches.

+## Use Cases
+Generate clusters from an individual patch determine every component separately.</br>
+Overlay a single, multiple or all clusters at once on a patch depending upon the analysis that clinician needs to perform.</br>
+Automated process of an input WSI and multiple output overlayed patches.</br>
+Automating components of analysis which are constant and enabling enough interventional capability for the user.</br>
+Ability to classify different components within a particular subcluster of interest (if any exists)</br>

+## Methodology
+(the flowchart of the poster)

+## Installation
-## In order to use the code, you can create a virtual environment on a Windows system as follows: ##
+In order to use the code, you can create a virtual environment on a Windows system as follows:

-Note: If you are using Unix or a conda environmnet, the steps might chnage accordingly.
+Note: If you are using Unix or a conda environment, the steps might change accordingly.

 **Step 1:** Clone the repository to your computer.